syncfusion-content/blazor-docs/blazor/diagram/bpmn-shapes/bpmn-activity.md

 ### Ad-Hoc

-An ad-hoc subprocess is a group of tasks that are executed in any order or skipped in order to fulfill the end condition and set it with the `IsAdhocActivity` property of subprocess.
+An ad-hoc subprocess is a group of tasks that are executed in any order or skipped in order to fulfill the end condition and set it with the [IsAdhoc](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.BpmnActivity.html#Syncfusion_Blazor_Diagram_BpmnActivity_IsAdhoc) property of [Bpmn Activity](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.BpmnActivity.html) .

+N>* By default, the [IsAdhoc](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.BpmnActivity.html#Syncfusion_Blazor_Diagram_BpmnActivity_IsAdhoc) property is false.
+<br/>* This Property is only applicable for [Collapsed Sub-Process](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.BpmnActivityType.html#Syncfusion_Blazor_Diagram_BpmnActivityType_CollapsedSubProcess) Type Activity.

 ```cshtml
 @using Syncfusion.Blazor.Diagram